Kinnernet: History

 The conference is invitation-only and self-organized, originally inspired by Tim O'Reilly's Foo Camp.

 Some discussion points become topics at TheMarker, a two-day Internet business conference in Tel Aviv.

-Since its inception, Kinnernets have opened throughout the world, including Avallon (France), Venice (Italy), Alcobaça (Portugal), Vihula Manhor (Estonia), and Ciudad del Saber (Panama).
+Since its inception, several Kinnernets chapters have opened throughout the world, including Avallon (France), Venice and Turin (Italy), Alcobaça (Portugal), Vihula Manhor (Estonia), and Ciudad del Saber (Panama).